-The Test Port function, found under the Diagnostics menu, conducts a simple TCP connection test to determine if a Host is up and accepting connections on a given Port.
+The Test Port function, found under the Diagnostics menu in the pfSense® webGUI, conducts a simple TCP connection test to determine if a Host is up and accepting connections on a given Port.
 This test does not function for UDP since there is no way to reliably determine if a UDP port accepts connections in this manner.
 This test does not function as a NAT test, only as a direct connection to an IP address and port with a listening daemon.

 No data is transmitted to the remote host during this test, it will only attempt to open a connection and optionally display the data sent back from the server.